-- 11. Where a general payment moratorium meets the conditions referred to in paragraph 10 and applies to all of the exposures of an institution within the scope of the moratoria, such measures should not change the classification of exposures under the definition of forbearance in accordance with Article 47b of Regulation (EU) No 575/2013 or change whether they are treated as distressed restructuring in accordance with Article 178(3)(d) of that Regulation.
+- 11. Where a general payment moratorium meets the conditions referred to in paragraph 10 and applies to all of the exposures of an institution within the scope of the ✓A2 moratorium, and where the exposures subject to the moratorium meet the condition referred to in paragraph 10(bis), ✓O such measures should not change the classification of exposures under the definition of forbearance in accordance with Article 47b of Regulation (EU) No 575/2013 or change whether they are treated as distressed restructuring in accordance with Article 178(3)(d) of that Regulation.
 Consequently, the application of the general payment moratorium in itself should not lead to reclassification of the exposure as forborne (either performing or non-performing) unless an exposure has already been classified as forborne at the moment of the application of the moratorium. - 12.
 Where institutions grant new loans to obligors subject to a general payment moratorium, this does not automatically lead to reclassification of exposures as forborne.
 However, the classification should be considered on a case-by-case basis in accordance with Article 47b of Regulation (EU) No 575/2013.

-Application of the definition of default to exposures subject to payment moratoria

-- 13. Where a general payment moratorium meets the conditions referred to in paragraph 10, it should be treated in accordance with paragraphs 16 to 18 of the EBA Guidelines on the application of the definition of default, issued under Article 178 of Regulation (EU) No 575/2013.
+Application of the definition of default to exposures subject to payment moratoria and where the exposures subject to the moratorium meet the conditions referred to in paragraph 10 ✓A2 and where the exposures subject to the moratorium meet the condition referred to in paragraph 10(bis) ✓O, it should be treated in accordance with paragraphs 16 to 18 of the EBA Guidelines on the application of the definition of default, issued under Article 178 of Regulation (EU) No 575/2013111.
 Consequently, for the purpose of Article 178(1)(b) of Regulation (EU) No 575/2013 and in accordance with Article 178(2)(e) of that Regulation, institutions should count the days past due based on the revised schedule of payments, resulting from the application of any moratorium.
-Likewise, for the purpose of Article 47a(3)(c) of Regulation (EU) No 575/2013 institutions should count the days past due based on the revised schedule of payments, resulting from the application of any moratorium. - 14.
-Throughout the duration of the moratorium, institutions should assess the potential unlikeliness to pay of obligors subject to the moratorium in accordance with policies and practices that usually apply to such assessments, including where these are based on automatic checks of indications of unlikeliness to pay.
-Where manual assessments of individual obligors are performed, institutions should prioritise the assessment of obligors for whom the effects of the COVID-19 pandemic are most likely to transform into longer-term financial difficulties or insolvency.
+Likewise, for the purpose of Article 47a(3)(c) of Regulation (EU)

-&lt;sup>4 EBA/GL/2016/07 of 28 September 2016 on the application of the definition of default under Article 178 of Regulation (EU) No 575/2013, which can be found at <a href="https://eba.europa.eu/sites/default/documents/files/documents/10180/1597103/004d3356-a9dc-49d1-aab1-3591f4d42cbb/Final%20Report%20on%20Guidelines%20on%20default%20definition%20(EBA-GL-2016-07).pdf">https://eba.europa.eu/sites/default/documents/files/documents/10180/1597103/004d3356-a9dc-49d1-aab1-3591f4d42cbb/Final%20Report%20on%20Guidelines%20on%20default%20definition%20(EBA-GL-2016-07).pdf
+10 EBA/GL/2016/07 of 28 September 2016 on the application of the definition of default under Article 178 of Regulation (EU) No 575/2013, which can be found at https://eba.europa.eu/sites/default/documents/files/documents/10180/1597103/004d3356-a9dc-49d1-aab1-3591f4d42cbb/Final%20Report%20on%20Guidelines%20on%20default%20definition%20(EBA-GL-2016-07).pdf